bibsdb/bibbox_documentation/install/elo/readme.txt

 If Motif is not installed or GUI control panel(cpl) is not present, use the command line version of the application(cplcmd) to access the control panel.
-Run the command line application from a command window in X Windows from the /etc/opt/elo-usb directory.
+Run the command line application from a command window in X Windows from the /etc/opt/elo-mt-usb directory.

-  # cd /etc/opt/elo-usb
+  # cd /etc/opt/elo-mt-usb
-  # ./cplcmd
+  # sudo ./cplcmd

 =================================================
-9. Uninstalling the Elo Touchscreen USB Driver
+7. Uninstalling the Elo Touchscreen USB Driver
 =================================================

 Important:
 ==========
 Must have root or administrator access rights on the Linux machine to uninstall the Elo Touchscreen USB Driver.

 Step I:
 -------

 Delete the script or commands that invoke Elo service at startup.

 Linux with Systemd init system:
 -------------------------------

 Disable and remove the elo.service startup script registered with systemd init system in Step II of Installation section.

   # systemctl status elo.service